-Your LOCUS account information will be sent by email from the Law Admission Office in May.
+LOCUS is the University's main student information system.
+Your LOCUS account information will be sent by email from the JD Admission and Scholarships Office.
 You will need to set up your LOCUS account and reset your initial password.

-Your Loyola email account information will be sent by email from the Law Admission Office in May.
+Your Loyola email account information will be sent by email from the JD Admission and Scholarships Office.
 Please begin checking your Loyola email for updates from the University on a regular basis.

-Final transcript(s) from your degree-granting institution(s) showing degree conferral date must be on file with LSAC for the law school’s retrieval by August 31.
-Transcripts should be sent directly from your degree-granting institution to LSAC’s Credential Assembly Service (CAS).
+Final transcript(s) from your degree-granting institution(s) showing degree conferral date must sent to LSAC’s Credential Assembly Service (CAS) by August 1.

 As an admitted student, you have a continuing responsibility, prior to enrollment and throughout your legal education, to disclose matters that may affect your answers to questions asked in the Character and Fitness portion of the Loyola University Chicago School of Law application for admission.
-Please contact the Law Admission Office at email@example.com to make any amendments to your application.
+Please contact the JD Admission and Scholarships Office at email@example.com to make any amendments to your application.

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

-In late June, you will receive an assigned class schedule from the Law Admission Office.
+In late June, you will receive an assigned class schedule and section assignment from the JD Admission and Scholarships Office.
 You will be required to register yourself for classes through the University’s LOCUS system.

-In order to receive a refund from any loans, after tuition has been paid, you need to sign up for Direct Deposit through LOCUS.
+To receive a refund from any loans, after tuition has been paid, you must sign-up for Direct Deposit through LOCUS.
 Refunds are typically available 10 days prior to the start of school.
 Please complete this process by August 1.

-Loyola generates electronic bills (E-Bills) for incoming law students on July 15, which will be due on August 5.
-If you have completed the loan application process and your financial account indicates that funds will be arriving prior to the start of school, you will not be assessed a late fee.
+Loyola generates electronic bills (E-Bills) for entering JD students on July 15, which will be due on August 5.
+If you have completed the loan application process and your LOCUS account indicates that funds will be arriving prior to the start of school, you will not be assessed a late fee.
 Loyola offers several payment plans for those who will be covering some portion of their tuition out-of-pocket.
-As a reminder, your seat deposit will be paid toward your fall semester tuition.
+As a reminder, your seat deposit will be applied to your fall semester tuition.